CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 ### Provision User(s)

-There are a few different options for provisioning users to CenturyLink Cloud and no doubt the IdP you choose to use has a number of options as well.
+There are a few different options for provisioning users to Lumen Cloud and no doubt the IdP you choose to use has a number of options as well.
 OneLogin supports both bulk user import from a flat file as well as an [API](https://onelogin.zendesk.com/hc/en-us/articles/201175524-Users-API) for creating users.
-CenturyLink Cloud's API also provides the capability to programmatically create users.
+Lumen Cloud's API also provides the capability to programmatically create users.
 In this example, we will assume we already have a user in the Control Portal that we want to provision to OneLogin.

 You may have the opposite situation where you need to create users in Control that already exist in your IdP.
 Or you may not have users in either location.
 No matter how you choose to provision users, as you will see, the important thing is that the SAML username in Control matches the SAML username in the IdP.